Concord coach

-The Concord coach was an American horse-drawn coach, often used as stagecoaches, mailcoaches, and hotel coaches.
-The term was first used for the coaches built by coach-builder J. Stephen Abbot and wheelwright Lewis Downing of the Abbot-Downing Company in Concord, New Hampshire, but later to be sometimes used generically.
-Like their predecessors, the Concords employed a style of suspension and construction particularly suited to North American conditions in their era.
-Their running gear was suited to a wide range of road conditions, and it was repairable without highly skilled metalworkers.
-Leather thoroughbraces suspend passengers who are in constant motion while the coach is moving.
-The swaying is accepted by passengers for the shock absorbing action of the leather straps and for the way the special motion eases the coach over very rough patches of roadway.
-This suspension, which was developed by Philip de Chiese in the 17th century, was long replaced by steel springs in England.
+The Concord coach is an American horse-drawn coach that was used as stagecoaches, mailcoaches, and hotel coaches.
+The term was first used for the coaches built by Abbot-Downing Company in Concord, New Hampshire.
+Concord coaches were built with a suspension system particularly suited to North American conditions in their era.
+Their running gear suited a wide range of road conditions, and it was repairable without highly skilled metalworkers.
+Leather suspend the coach body, keeping it in constant motion while traveling.
+Swaying is an inherent result of thoroughbrace suspension, providing shock-absorbing action over rough ground.
+In England, where the roads were smoother, this suspension method had long been replaced by steel springs.
+Concord coaches were high-end, expensive vehicles with a long service life.
+The thoroughbrace suspension reduced structural stress and improved passenger comfort.